Countdown to Zero: Production

+"Love & Peace" by Kazuya Yoshii is the ending theme for the Japanese version.

 Tad Daley, writer of the book Apocalypse Never was invited to speak at the film's debut in Washington, DC about the dangers of nuclear weapons.
 In an interview he said that it was a coincidence that the book and the movie came out virtually exactly at the same time and that Countdown To Zero and Apocalypse Never had the same ambition and that ambition is twofold: 1) to talk to ordinary folks about the nuclear peril and 2) that abolition should be the solution.

 A video promoting the movie was created with the assistance of Ploughshares, an award-winning literary magazine at Emerson College.
 The premiere screening took place at the E Street Cinema in Washington, DC and the shows have been sold out.
 These screenings brought in large crowds.

 Critical reception

 A review in Daily Variety called the film "highly creative documentary-making" and concluded that the film makes "a convincing argument that the human race is on borrowed time: Given the number of nuclear weapons in existence, the ease with which they can be made, the eagerness of terrorists to possess them and a worldwide cluelessness about nuclear security, it's only a matter of time before something terribly ugly happens.
 A politically urgent picture, it will also literally scare the breath out of what will certainly be a worldwide audience."
 The trade journal also highly praised the special effects and cinematography for creating "immaculate images".
 A review for Reuters said the film was "convincingly argued and extremely polished" and described portions as "absolutely chilling."

 The Wall Street Journal called the film "hair-raising" and noted that it was one of the rare documentaries to screen at Cannes.
 Jason Solomons, writing for The Observer, said the film was one of "five films to watch" at Cannes.
 The Guardian described the documentary as "unmissable" and "the best horror film of all time".

 The Washington Times was highly critical of the film.
 Its reviewer said the documentary appeared to be produced by "the peacenik movement" and concluded, "The pacifist message of the former is loud and clear: 'Our only option is to eradicate every last nuclear missile'..."